sberrevoets/SDCAlertView/README.md

 If you are looking for more customizations, create a subclass of `AlertVisualStyle` and use `visualStyle` on the `AlertController` instance.
 You can also create an instance of `AlertVisualStyle` and overwrite the attributes you need (this is mainly intended to be used from Objective-C).
 Note that after an alert has been presented, changing any of these settings is ignored.

 # Support
 I'm pretty active on [Stack Overflow](http://stackoverflow.com/users/751268/scott-berrevoets), so please use that if you have any questions.
-You can also use [Twitter](http://twitter.com/ScottBerrevoets) to contact me directly.

 If you are experiencing bugs, feel free to post an issue or submit a pull request.

 # License